 - Experiential and metaphorical exercises can maximize engagement and understanding

 - Reflecting on the reasons why increasing physical activity is important is beneficial (i.e. improved health, weight management, stress relief, increased energy, etc.)

 - Engagement in behaviors that are consistent with their freely chosen, personal life values should be a priority (eg, health)

 - Commitment to difficult behavioral goals, and the sometimes unpleasant experiential states they entrail, requires connecting psychologically with life meaningful life values to make such effort and sacrifice worthwhile

 Assessments were conducted at baseline (week 1), post-intervention (week 5), and follow-up (week 8) and included:

 #1- Number of Athletic Center Visits per week

-#2- Mindful Awareness, measured using the Philadelphia Mindfulness Scale (PHLMS), a self-report measure of mindfulness that evaluates present-moment awareness and nonjudgmental acceptance
+#2- Mindful Awareness, measured using the Philadelphia Mindfulness Scale (PHLMS), a self-reported measure of mindfulness that evaluates present moment awareness and nonjudgmental acceptance

 #3- Defusion From Negative Internal Experiences, assessed using the Drexel Defusion Scale (DDS), a 10-item scale that assesses the degree of psychological distance from various negative thoughts and feelings